 Every time I start to get ahead, she puts on the steam and stays right with me.

-“Give it up, Davies,” she shouts back, but I don’t give it up.
+“Give it up, Davies,” she shouts back, but I don’t.

 We arrive at the same time and we both slump against the rail of the bridge as we try to catch our breath.
 I look at her in wonder.
-That camera has to weigh at least forty pounds.
+That camera is heavy as fuck.

 “I’ll get you next time,” I say.